-Mix up hitting hard and deep with short angled slices to force him or her off the baseline.
+- Mix up hitting hard and deep with short angled slices to force him or her off the baseline.

-Hit drop shots and then lob or pass.
+- Hit drop shots and then lob or pass.

-Attack the serve, especially the second serve.
+- Attack the serve, especially the second serve.

 Tactics of Tennis Against an aggressive baseliner:

-Get a lot of first serves in.
+- Get a lot of first serves in.

-Try to return the first serve deep.
+- Try to return the first serve deep.

-Keep the ball deep and mix up the spin, trajectory and pace of your shots to keep him or her from developing a rhythm.
+- Keep the ball deep and mix up the spin, trajectory and pace of your shots to keep him or her from developing a rhythm.

-Hit short, low angled slices to force him or her off the baseline and hit awkward shots.
+- Hit short, low angled slices to force him or her off the baseline and hit awkward shots.

 - Hit drop shots if the player is uncomfortable at net.

-Surprise him or her from time to time by coming to the net.
+- Surprise him or her from time to time by coming to the net.

-Feed off the pace and create big shots of your own.
+- Feed off the pace and create big shots of your own.

 - Be willing to defend by hitting high, heavy topspin or deep slices to stay in the point.

 - Analyze what kind of shots make him or her uncomfortable and prone to error and keep hitting those shots to draw even more errors.

 Against an all court player, the tactics of tennis will greatly vary according to his specific strengths and weaknesses stroke-wise.
 Since this type of player is comfortable in all areas of the court, his or her weaknesses tend to be technical.

 - Focus only on the ball and try not to be confused or surprised by what your opponent is doing from point to point.

-Hit deep consistently and use variety in spin, trajectory and pace.
+- Hit deep consistently and use variety in spin, trajectory and pace.

-Use your own strengths to create openings on the court.
+- Use your own strengths to create openings on the court.

-Be alert and aware as to what kinds of shots cause him or her more trouble.
+- Be alert and aware as to what kinds of shots cause him or her more trouble.
 Make him or her hit more of these shots.

 Tactics of Tennis Against a Serve and Volley Player:

-Get a high percentage of first serves in.
+- Get a high percentage of first serves in.

-Return low at the feet.
+- Return low at the feet.

-Hit lobs early to keep him or her from crowding the net and open up the passing lanes.
+- Hit lobs early to keep him or her from crowding the net and open up the passing lanes.

-Set up your passing shots by hitting low to his or her feet first.
+- Set up your passing shots by hitting low to his or her feet first.